 \section{Local flux reconstruction in VEM: a first investigation}

-In Section~\ref{section:apos}, we proved lower and upper bounds of the exact error in terms of an equilibrated error estimator, where the dependence on the distribution of the degrees of accuracy is isolated within the stability constants.
+In Section~\ref{section:apos}, we proved lower and upper bounds of the exact error in terms of an equilibrated error estimator where the dependence on the distribution of the degrees of accuracy is isolated within the stability constants.
 This is a major improvement compared to the results achieved in the residual error estimator setting; see~\cite[Theorem~1]{hpVEMapos}.
-Nonetheless, the linear system associated with mixed discretization~\eqref{VEM:mixed} has approximately three times the number of unknowns of the linear system associated with primal formulation~\eqref{VEM:primal}.
+Nonetheless, the linear system associated with the mixed method~\eqref{VEM:mixed} has approximately three times the number of unknowns of the linear system associated with the primal formulation~\eqref{VEM:primal}.
 This downside can be overcome via the localization of the mixed VEM.
 This has been already investigated in several works within the continuous and discontinuous finite element framework; see~\cite{braess2009equilibrated} and~\cite{ern2015polynomial}, respectively, and the references therein.

 In words, the localization technique works as follows.
-We construct an error estimator, which can be computed with the degrees of freedom of the solution to primal VEM~\eqref{VEM:primal} \emph{and} those of another function, cheap to compute.
-Whilst in Section~\ref{section:apos}, this function was given by the solution to mixed VEM~\eqref{VEM:mixed}, here, it is provided by the combination of solutions to local mixed VEM, which are cheap to solve and can be parallelized.
+We construct an error estimator, which can be computed with the degrees of freedom of the solution to primal VEM~\eqref{VEM:primal} \emph{and} those of a cheap to compute numerical flux.
+Whilst in Section~\ref{section:apos}, this function was given by the solution to a local mixed VEM~\eqref{VEM:mixed}, here, it is provided by the combination of solutions to local mixed VEM, which are cheap to solve and can be parallelized.

 The aim of this section is to provide an initial study towards the local flux reconstruction in VEM.
-We will be able to prove that the error estimator is reliable and satisfies a condition on equilibration of fluxes.
-However, we will not prove the efficiency.
+We shall be able to prove that the error estimator is reliable and satisfies a condition on equilibration of fluxes.
+However, we shall not prove the efficiency.
 This is also reflected in the numerical results of Section~\ref{section:nr:local}.

 \paragraph*{Notation and assumptions.} To simplify the forthcoming analysis, we henceforth assume

 We define the polygonal patch around a vertex~$\nu \in \Nun$ and the elements of the mesh~$\taun$ belonging to such patch as